dirvine/data_chain/docs/0029-data-chains.md

 ## Data covered by a data chain

 This proposal is aimed at protecting data by confirming the nodes on the network that were the closest to the data at that point in time.
-This data will have a  common number of leading bits corresponding to the part of the network they currently are close to.
+This data will have a common number of leading bits corresponding to the part of the network they were close to.

-can be validated by a majority of the current nodes close peers will be considered valid to push into the chain.
+[DataChain]s can be validated by a majority of the current nodes close peers.
 As a chain will be transferable (with the data) it will not have an identifier of any particular address.
-Instead the identifiers for the groups will appear somewhat arbitrary,
+Instead the identifiers for the groups will appear somewhat arbitrary.
+Acceptance of a [DataChain] by a node will require that the current close nodes in a group have all signed the chain.

-In fact the link identifiers to identify the group will not in fact identify any address in particular, at least in relation to the data space covered by the chain.
-This seems counter-intuitive, but is in fact important.
-What concerns us in this design is that at least all group members agree on something that they can sign to attest to this group having existed on the network and in a manner they all agree on.
+What concerns us in this design is that at least all group members agree on something that they can sign to attest to this group having existed on the network.
 To achieve this we again use `xor` and as described below the identifier for links is merely the xor of all group members in relation to individual nodes and not any data item itself.

 ## [BlockIdentifier]

-A [BlockIdentifier] is simple enumeration that represents, either a `Data` item (`structuredData` or `ImmutableData`).
+A [BlockIdentifier] is simple enumeration that represents a `Data` item such as  (`structuredData` or `ImmutableData`).

 The other type that can be represented in the `enum` is a `Link`.
-A `Link` represents a valid group of nodes that is close to a point in the Xor address space.
-This point changes with respect to changing nodes around any node.
-The representation of the link address in the chain (which is not representative of the address of the data or the node) is the Xor of all the current close group members of the current node.
+A `Link` represents a valid group of nodes that are close to a point in the Xor address space.
+This point changes with respect to changing nodes around any address.
+The representation of the link address in the chain is the Xor of all the current close group members of the current node.
 All close group members will recognise the group of this node and this node will also know the close group of all of it's close nodes.

 The [blockIdentifier] that represents a data item contains the hash of that data item.
-This allows the [DataChain to hold identifiers to data that can validate the data itself.
-This allows the data to be republished as certain to have been created on the network itself.
+This allows the [DataChain] to hold identifiers to data that can validate the data itself.
+This allows the data to be republished whilst being certain that data was created on the network itself.

 To ensure there are no extension attacks possible the data size should also be maintained along with any other identifying fields deemed required by the implementation.
 Additionally an HMAC can